grain-lang/grain/stdlib/option.md

 ```

 If the Option is `Some(value)`, applies the `fn` function to the `value` to produce a new value.
-If the Option is `None`, applies the `defaultFn` function to produce a new value.
+If the Option is `None`, calls the `defaultFn` function to produce a new value.
 Useful for unwrapping an Option into a value, whether it is `Some` or `None`.

 Parameters: